 France to continue aerial support to Mali after troop withdrawal

-Mali's former colonial power announced last month that it would pull out over 5,000 troops deployed to the Sahel region almost a decade ago, after relations with Mali's ruling military junta turned sour earlier this year.
+Mali's former colonial power announced last month that it would pull out 2,400 troops first deployed to Mali almost a decade ago, after relations with the country's ruling military junta turned sour earlier this year.

 Tensions arose over the junta's decision to delay democratic elections in February, as well as its collaboration with private contractors belonging to Russia's Wagner group.